THE DISTRICT IS PROCEEDING WITH PLANS TO EXPAND AND IMPROVE REENTRY FOR PEOPLE RELEASED FROM THE DEPARTMENT OF CORRECTIONS (JAIL)

-Back before the Committee on Housing and Neighborhood Revitalization on the same day, Norman Brown and Malcolm Young offered testimony similar to that given the Judiciary Committee.
-As a follow-up, Chair Anita Bonds invited Young and Brown to describe PNO’s services “for the public.”
+Norman Brown and Malcolm Young also testified before the Committee on Housing and Neighborhood.
+Chair Anita Bonds invited Young and Brown to describe PNO’s services “for the public.”
 Council member Robert White, a member of the Committee, expressed appreciation for the information PNO has provided his office and the Committee.

 PNO continues to offer to make its unique services available to residents of the District of Columbia sentenced to the Bureau of Prisons from the District’s Superior Court.